 Actually, you could say the theme of this book is Christian discipleship.
 The church is to be discipling men and women, equipping them for ministry, and this has been hindered and hampered by the “biblical manhood and womanhood” movement that developed in the late 1980s and early 1990s.

-The “biblical manhood and womanhood movement” became very influential in evangelicalism – affecting churches, publishing houses, and parachurch ministries.
 Even if you have never heard of this movement, you have nonetheless been influenced by it!
-I’ve been in a mainline church (United Methodist) about 6 years now, and I’ve observed evidence of its influence even among them!
+It became broadly influential in evangelicalism – affecting churches, publishing houses, and parachurch ministries.
+I’ve been in a mainline church (United Methodist) about 6 years now and observed evidence of its influence even among them!
 (Sigh)

-The book, diplomatically and graciously, points out some of the problems with these teachings and related results of it.
+Byrd diplomatically and graciously points out problems with these teachings and results of it.
 Examples are given, so you cannot accuse Byrd of being unfair or exaggerating.
 Some downright strange and troubling ideas have flowed from the so-called biblical manhood and womanhood movement!
 These things can no longer be ignored or swept under the carpet.

-But besides that, it has divided men and women in the church, in a variety of ways.
-Instead of learning and serving together in the church as co-laborers for the gospel, the body of Christ has ended up like two bodies!
+Besides that, it “divided” men and women in the church, in a variety of ways.
+Instead of learning and serving together in the church as co-laborers for the gospel, the body of Christ ended up like two bodies.
 A gender ghetto developed, false dichotomies made, and the church has suffered as a result.
 Men and women have been reduced to simplistic stereotypes, unable to function in the fullness that God intended for them as men and women, faithfully reflecting their Creator.

-Some women in Scripture, deemed faithful and good examples, would be viewed as rebellious by modern day “biblical manhood and womanhood” teaching.
+Some women in Scripture, deemed faithful and good examples, would be seen as rebellious by the modern day “biblical manhood and womanhood” movement.
 Also, we clearly see women in the Bible, particularly in the early New Testament church, doing things that are forbidden in many evangelical churches today!
-How can this be?!
+How can this be?
 Women were an active part of Christ’s earthly ministry and the early church, and were not shuffled to the side, treated as a separate entity to do exclusive women’s ministry.